Abraham ibn Ezra: Astrology

 In seven books written in Béziers in 1147–1148 Ibn Ezra then composed a systematic presentation of astrology, starting with an introduction and a book on general principles, and then five books on particular branches of the subject.
-The presentation appears to have been planned as an integrated whole, with cross-references throughout, including references to subsequent books in the future tense.
-Each of the books is known in two versions, so it seems that at some point Ibn Ezra also created a revised edition of the series.
+The presentation appears to have been planned as an integrated whole, with cross-references, including references to subsequent books in the future tense.
+Each of the books is known in two versions, so it seems that Ibn Ezra also created a revised edition of the series at some point.